CusMeDroid/cv/README.md

 Replace the picture if no change to the collection in the index you can just arrive with the same name.

 ### Music
-What do you like song? you can enter it here! use a name without spaces, or change the spaces with underscroe.
+What do you like song? you can enter it here! use a name without spaces, or change the spaces with underscore.

 > And check the file on index